OnePlus 7T: Network compatibility

 The OnePlus 7T Pro will only be available in Europe, India, China and Hong Kong.

 Variants

 Both the OnePlus 7T and OnePlus 7T Pro have several variants.
 The differences are usually with the supported bands.

-McLaren Edition
+McLaren edition

-The McLaren edition is the luxurious more exclusive variant of the 7T Pro with 12 GB of RAM and a unique design.
-The back has a wood-like finish inspired by the Speedtail, and bright orange accents surround the edges and camera module.
-The software also receives a special theme, while a carbon fiber/alcantara case is included in the box.
+The McLaren edition is a variant of the 7T Pro and has 12 GB of RAM.
+The back of the phone has a wood-like finish with orange accents, inspired by the McLaren Speedtail.
+The software includes a unique theme, while a carbon fiber/alcantara case is included with the phone.
 A 5G variant was announced later, exclusive to T-Mobile.

 Reception

 The OnePlus 7T received positive reviews overall, with praise being directed at the display, performance, cameras and software.
 Dan Seifert of The Verge remarked that the camera experience remained largely the same as on the 7 Pro and battery life was just average, and Andy Boxall of Digital Trends noted that the display seemed muted even when the Vivid color mode was selected.
 The lack of water resistance, wireless charging and a MicroSD card slot were also seen as downsides.
 The 7T Pro was reviewed favorably as well.

 The OnePlus 7T Pro won the best smartphone of 2019 title at the GSMA awards.